Questions To Ask When You Need a Change, but Aren’t Sure Where To Start

 6. Why haven’t I made this change before?
 How can I approach it differently now?

 Have you tried and failed in the past?
 If so, what went wrong, and how can you approach it differently now?
-Having a plan in place will help you avoid falling into the same trap again and again.
+Understanding why you haven’t made this change before will help you determine exactly what new actions you need to take to make sure you’re able to do it this time.

 7. How will I motivate myself to keep going when it gets hard?